 As a graphic designer, I’m completely in love with all those lovely handwritten scripts and calligraphy fonts you see all over the Internet these days.
 Chalk art, flourishes, modern scripts – the trend is fierce, and I’m diggin’ it!

-I myself am an amateur calligrapher–I love destressing at night with some tunes on Pandora, a glass of wine, my dip pen and ink, writing out a gagillion practice sheets.
-I’ve wanted to start getting more involved with my calligraphy and finding practical ways to use it in my daily life.
-So that’s why I’ve created this awesome set of 30 free calligraphy elements for your website – all sorts of useful blog-related words written out in a fancy handwritten script, and then turned into images for you to use however you’d like.
-These images could be possibly used for titles in your sidebar, on featured images or Pinterest posts… the options are endless.
+I am an amateur calligrapher.
+I love destressing at night with some tunes on Pandora, a glass of wine, my dip pen and ink, and writing a gazillion practice sheets.
+I’ve wanted to start getting more involved with my calligraphy and finding practical ways to use it daily.
+So that’s why I’ve created this awesome set of 30 free calligraphy elements for your website.
+All useful blog-related words are written in a fancy handwritten script and then turned into images for you to use however you’d like.
+These images could be used for titles in your sidebar, featured images, or Pinterest posts… the options are endless.

-Of course, this free set can be used however you see fit – not only on your website, but in other applications like print media or JPG images.
-They are geared toward bloggers, so I’ve included words like “Connect,” “About Me,” all your social media outlets and the like.
+Of course, this free set can be used however you see fit—not only on your website but also in other applications like print media or JPG images.
+They are geared toward bloggers, so I’ve included words like “Connect,” “About Me,” all your social media outlets, and the like.
 Here’s a sneak preview of what you’ll get!

-Go ahead, download the images by clicking the download button below!
+Go ahead and download the images by clicking the download button below!

 This work is licensed under a Creative Commons Attribution 4.0 International License.